Up to 50% off sofas & mattresses — limited‑time deals.

 Sherpa Sofa Buying Summary: The Fast Decision Checklist

-• Choose sherpa if you want maximum softness and you’re realistic about upkeep.
+• Choose sherpa if you want maximum softness and you are realistic about upkeep.

-• Skip sherpa if your sofa is the main eating spot, your pets shed heavily, or you hate lint rollers.
+• Skip sherpa if your sofa doubles as the main eating spot, your pets shed heavily, or you already know you will hate reaching for a lint roller in a household that really needs a washable pet-friendly sofa.

 • Prioritize:

-• Removable, washable covers (best) or a cleaning code that matches your habits.
+• Removable, washable covers when possible, or at least a cleaning code that matches how you actually live.

-• A short, dense pile with a firm backing (less matting and shedding).
+• A short, dense pile with a stable backing, which is usually easier to keep from matting down.

-• Mid-tone or heathered colors that hide wear better than bright white.
+• Mid-tone or heathered colors that hide wear better than bright white, especially if you have already been comparing sofa color options.

-• A supportive seat core and sturdy frame; plush fabric can’t compensate for a sagging build.
+• A supportive seat core and sturdy frame, because soft fabric cannot rescue a weak build.

-• If odors or chemicals bother you, plan to ventilate the room for a few days after delivery.
+• If odors or chemicals bother you, plan on giving the room extra airflow for the first few days after delivery, especially in homes already concerned about the best sofa fabric for allergies.

 Common Sherpa Sofa Mistakes That Cost You Money